kody-black/distiny-cool/README.md

 - 👋 Hi, I’m @distiny-cool
-- 👀 I’m interested in Information Security
+- 👀 I’m a student in SJTU and i'm interested in Information Security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning permeation, cryptography and so on.
-- 💞️ I’m looking to collaborate on ...
+- 🚅 Welcome to my site: https://distiny-cool.github.io/
-- 📫 How to reach me ...
+- 📫 You can contact me via email 2442658787@qq.com

 <!---
 distiny-cool/distiny-cool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.